Alchemer's Accessibility Compliance- FAQ and Troubleshooting

-This document has details about SurveyGizmo's accessibility compliance as well as a link to our Voluntary Product Accessibility Template (VPAT).
+This document has details about Alchemer's accessibility compliance as well as a link to our Voluntary Product Accessibility Template (VPAT).
 If you're looking to learn more about building accessible surveys check out our Accessibility Best Practice Guide.

 Understanding Accessibility